River Gavenny: Corn mills on the Gavenny

 There is a long history of exploitation of the Gavenny's flow to power corn mills; at least seven former mills are recorded.
 Triley Mill is the uppermost of these along the watercourse, sandwiched today between the railway to the west and the A465 to the east at OS grid ref SO 3105 1731.
 At Llantilio Pertholey is Brooklands Mill (OS grid ref SO 3109 1651), described by the RCAHMW as a 'possible corn-mill' whilst just east of Mardy where the Mynachdy Brook enters as a left-bank tributary is Cwm Mill (OS grid ref SO 3096 1555).
 Fed in part from water stored in ponds in Mardy Park, by 1901 the mill was disused and the southern pond, beside the mill, had disappeared.

 Little Mill was a corn mill on Ross Road (at OS grid ref SO 3063 1465) dating back at least to 1707.
 A waterwheel and wheel pit lay immediately north of the still-surviving sandstone building which still contains original machinery.
 Little Mill House, a nineteenth-century building, stands just to its east.
-Priory Mill immediately to the northeast of Abergavenny (OS grid ref SO 3031 1445), still in use in the late nineteenth century had fallen into disuse by 1901.
-Traces of the 200 m-long leat fed from a weir on the river and of the millpond remain in the publicly accessible woodland which is traversed by a section of the Beacons Way.
+Priory Mill immediately to the northeast of Abergavenny (OS grid ref SO 3031 1445), while still in use in the late nineteenth century, had fallen into disuse by 1901.
+Traces of the 200 m-long leat fed from a weir on the river, and of the millpond, remain in the publicly accessible woodland which is traversed by a section of the Beacons Way.
 A former corn mill is recorded at OS grid ref SO 3000 1385 on Mill Street, Abergavenny.
 Water was led to this mill via a leat, now filled, from a weir immediately downstream of the bridge carrying Lower Monk Street over the river.
 The lowermost mill on the river was Philpotts Mill (at OS grid ref SO 3016 1375) recorded as a working mill in the late nineteenth century but which had ceased operation by 1920.

 Afon Cibi

 The last tributary of the Gavenny before it meets with the Usk is the right-bank Afon Cibi, which despite its name is a stream rather than a river.
 The Cibi rises on the southern flanks of Sugar Loaf draining the ground between the Deri and Rholben spurs of that hill.
 Chapel Mill (at OS grid ref SO 2918 1556) was a corn mill still in operation on the Cibi in the early 1880s, with a short mill race and ponds fed from the stream.
 The mill had fallen into disuse by 1901.
-Much of the course of the stream through Abergavenny is now culverted though sections through Bailey Park and east of Market Street still run in the open.
+Much of the course of the stream through Abergavenny is now culverted though short sections beside the lower part of 'Pen-y-Pound' road and east of Market Street still run in the open.